rnelsoneqx/azure-docs/articles/active-directory/saas-apps/equinix-federation-app-tutorial.md

 In this section, you test your Azure AD single sign-on configuration with following options.

-* Click on **Test this application** in Azure portal.
-This will redirect to Equinix Federation App Sign-on URL where you can initiate the login flow.
+* Go to Equinix Federation App Sign-on URL directly, and initiate the login flow from there.

-* Go to Equinix Federation App Sign-on URL directly and initiate the login flow from there.
+ > [!NOTE]

-* You can use Microsoft My Apps.
-When you click the Equinix Federation App tile in the My Apps, this will redirect to Equinix Federation App Sign-on URL.
+ > If you attempt to test your Azure application by using the **Test this application** link or by clicking the Equinix Federation App tile, it will not work, as that is IdP-initiated SSO, which Equinix does not support by default.
 For more information about the My Apps, see [Introduction to the My Apps](../user-help/my-apps-portal-end-user-access.md).

 ## Next steps